DrMint/Okuma-Reader/README.md

 ## Features

-- Page turn with arrow keys or by clicking on the edge of a page.
+- Page turn with arrow keys or by clicking on the edge of a page or with mouse/touch swipes.
-- Support for books with multiple chapters
+- Support for books with multiple chapters.
 - Support for Japanese page ordering.
 - Support for various screen ratio.
+- Support for vertical continuous scrolling (webtoons).
 - Optional filters that simulate the visual experience of reading a real book (see Interface for images).
 - Next/previous chapter buttons and chapter selection drop-down menu.
 - Asynchronous pre-caching of the next pages (or next chapter first pages when at the end of a chapter).
 - Single and double-page display with the ability to display the cover page as a single page.
-- Support for vertical continuous scrolling (webtoons).
 - Config files per book.
-- Light-weight: about 250KB with all filters and textures.
+- Light-weight: about 350KB with all filters and textures.

 ## Interface